-When I was little, I felt like there was an imperceptible wall between other kids - other people - and me.
+When I was little, I felt like there was an imperceptible wall between other people and me.
 I tried to climb over it, but when I did, I was met with sideways glances and awkward silence.

 The joy that came easily to others, avoided me like the plague.
 I saw the dying caterpillar before someone pointed out the butterfly.